 Erasmus+ course summary

-Project based learning structure of the course allows participants to practice product development and business modelling in order to experience how to teach basic entrepreneurship concepts.
+Project based learning structure of the course allows the participants to practice product development and business modelling in order to experience teaching basic entrepreneurship concepts.
 The course follows experiential learning including case studies, field work, thinking tools, interactive games and moderated discussions.
-The participants will also receive a workbook with session’s summaries and descriptions of activities used along with teaching guidelines.
-We will recommend an interesting literature for further study.
+The participants receive a workbook with sessions' summaries and descriptions of activities used along with the teaching guidelines and recommend interesting literature for further study.
 Key learning concepts include managing expectations of pupils about the entrepreneurship course, 5 € challenge, lean start-up, design thinking, prototyping, business modelling and planning.